YuyueGG/Herbirum_Text_Alignment/README.md

-# Morphology-Guided Image-Text Alignment for Herbarium Specimen Classification
+# Large Language Model–Guided Knowledge Distillation for Herbarium Image Classification

 This repository contains the training code for our herbarium specimen classification framework.